CharulataShelar/vehicle_collision/README.md

 # Data Analysis on Motor Vehicle Collision

 - This is a dashboard analysing motor vehicle collisions in NYC
-- Flask and Streamlit library is used for visualization
+- Flask and Streamlit library is used for visualization and development
-- Web application is developed on heroku platform
+- Web application is deployed on heroku platform
 - Data is collected from Link : <b><a href="https://data.cityofnewyork.us/Public-Safety/Motor-Vehicle-Collisions-Crashes/h9gi-nx95">click here</a></b>

 ## Web application link